Every Second Counts (American game show): Bonus round

 Using their accumulated time, the winning couple played the bonus round for a series of prizes of increasing value.
 Four levels of prizes were available, each requiring a different number of correct answers.
 The prize on the fourth level was always a car.
 All questions in this round had three answer choices.

 At the beginning of each level, the couple chose one of two categories and the husband and wife alternated answering the questions.
 If they gave the required number of correct answers before time ran out, the clock was stopped and they advanced to the next level.
 Four answers were needed to clear the first level, five for the second, six for the third, and seven for the fourth.

-If the couple cleared the fourth level before time ran out, they won the car and all the prizes at the lower three levels.
+If the couple cleared the fourth level before time ran out, they won all the available prizes.
 Otherwise, they won the prizes for the levels they had cleared, plus $100 for each correct answer given on the current level when time ran out.

 Every Second Counts did not feature returning champions.